OkazakiBigHammer/RL_Actor_critic/README.md

 ### Instructions

 Follow the instructions in `Continuous_Control.ipynb` to get started with training your own agent!
+The training is done in the notebook.
+The agent's weight is saved in checkpoint_actor and checkpoint_critic

 ### (Optional) Challenge: Crawler Environment